geaz/syncBlink/README.md

 - Variables
 - Conditionals (if/else - no else if)
 - for/while loops
+- Arrays
 - Some build in functions and variables

+**Warning:** At the moment it is not possible to define new variables within loops!
+This is a workaround to speed up loops by a huge amount!

 ### Available global variables